 They have a state-of-the-art exhibition hall that is open for visitors and a theatre that shares and depicts the entire area’s history in and around the white river, Arkansas.

-As you walk further down into the park, you would also find other amenities and establishments, including 113 campsites for campers who wish to camp and 3 rental RV sites for the crowd who likes to camp on wheels.
+As you walk further down into the park, you will also find other amenities and establishments, including 113 campsites for campers who wish to camp and 3 rental RV sites for the crowd who likes to camp on wheels.

 There is a riverside store that offers various fishing supplies as well.
 White River Arkansas state park is well equipped with all the hiking and mountain biking facilities.

 They also host programs and workshops to learn about trout fishing with catch release techniques and Campfire cooking or take part in nature walks.

 There are also many places for accommodation along the shore.
 The list of nearby hotels and resorts for you to have a comfortable stay: